-Each coupon can be personalized depending on the behavior of a customer and what stage of the buyer’s cycle they are in.
-A new visitor on your website might see a popover in which they are encouraged to give their email address in exchange for a newcomer’s discount, whilst a lapsed customer might receive a triggered email with a different discount encouraging them to come back and make another purchase.
+Each coupon can be a personalized relevant offer, depending on the behavior of a customer and what stage of the buyer's cycle they are in.
+A new visitor on your website might see a popover in which they are encouraged to give their email address in exchange for a newcomer's discount, whilst a lapsed customer might receive a triggered email with a different discount encouraging them to come back and make another purchase.

 Learn more about engaging shoppers throughout the buyer's cycle with this checklist.